Wolfgang-Amadeus-Mozart/Terraform/README.md

 # Terraform Cloud Resources Creation

-Welcome to the Terraform repository!
+Welcome to my Terraform repository!
 This repository provides Terraform configurations and examples to teach you how to create cloud resources in AWS and Azure using Terraform.

 ## Introduction